salmamuzam/recipe_page/README.md

-# Simple Recipe Web Page
+# Recipe Page

 This is a small web project I made using only HTML.
-It shows a chicken lasagne recipe with ingredients, steps, and a picture of the dish.
+It shows a chicken lasagne recipe with ingredients, instructions, and a picture of the dish.

 I made this to learn how to use basic HTML tags the right way.